 A new Cycle begins only every three years.
 The next start of the Training Cycle will be in September 2019 and auditions will be organized between January and April 2019.
 The following cycle will start in September 2022.

 A school year counts 36 class weeks, starting in the beginning of September and running until the end of June.
 There are four holiday periods, in November (one week), around Christmas (three weeks), in February (one week) and around Easter (two weeks).

 Classes generally start at 8.30 and last until 17.30 or 18.30, from Monday until Friday.
 There is a lunch break of 75 minutes.
 In some periods there may also be classes on Saturday afternoons.
 There is an average of 36 class hours per week.

-The program of the advanced Research Studios is intended for choreographers and dramaturges between 23 and 35 years old, with a minimum of professional experience, who want to deepen and broaden their artistic activities through artistic research.
-Every cycle has a general theme, which is translated in workshops, seminars and the creative processes of the participants.
+The Studios programme will be the follow up of the Reserach Cycle (2000-2014) and the Research Studios programmes (2016-2018) The Studios programme targets choreographers and performance makers who want to deepen and widen their experience as a maker through advanced study and artistic research.
+The program consists of workshops, seminars and the creative processes of the participants.
 The core of the program is collective work, complemented by individual research.

 From the cycle 2019-2022 onwards, a student who successfully finishes the Training cycle will receive a diploma of Professional Bachelor in Dance, which is recognized by the Flemish authorities.
 A Professional Bachelor Degree allows students to continue their education in Master programs, even if certain Master programs may impose extra credits in order to reach an equivalence to an Academic Bachelor's degree.The Studios programme leads to a P.A.R.T.S.
 Studios Diploma, which is comparable to a Master's degree but is currently not accredited.
 This may change in the future.